iclr2020-fsai/FSAI/index.md

 </div>

 ### Q&A
 During the livestream, we encourage you to discuss the workshop content with other participants and to ask questions of our speakers.
-We have two tools, [rocket.chat](https://iclr.rocket.chat/channel/workshop_FSAI) and [sli.do](https://app.sli.do/event/wmcmafgi), evnt code "wmcmafgi" (to aid with global access): the moderator will monitor both.
+We have two tools, [rocket.chat](https://iclr.rocket.chat/channel/workshop_FSAI) and [sli.do](https://app.sli.do/event/wmcmafgi) (event code 56754).
+The moderator will monitor both.
+We have two to aid with global access.

 <iframe src="https://app.sli.do/event/wmcmafgi" height="100%" width="100%" style="min-height: 560px;"></iframe>